inferiorhumanorgans/meishi/README.md

 Read only support has been tested.
 Autodiscovery should work, takes a principal URL will present the user with a list of address books to choose from.
 Ex: https://carddav.example.com/carddav/

+### BlackBerry OS 10

+CardDAV support in versions prior to 10.2 is broken beyond repair.
+10.2 has been tested and should work OK.
+However, BlackBerryOS will only attempt a CardDAV connection over HTTPS.
+This means Meishi needs to be put behind a proxy (such as Apache or nginx) or run with webrick configured to handle SSL connections.
+BlackBerryOS will not parse principal URLs for CardDAV accounts, instead it will only let a user input a host name/address, port, and path of the principal URL.

 ### CardDavMate

 Read only support has been tested.
 Should work once you rip out the hardcoded-for-davical regexp in config.js.